dblitz-com/stagehand/README.md

 > [!NOTE]
 > We highly value contributions to Stagehand!
 For questions or support, please join our [Slack community](https://join.slack.com/t/stagehand-dev/shared_invite/zt-38khc8iv5-T2acb50_0OILUaX7lxeBOg).

 At a high level, we're focused on improving reliability, speed, and cost in that order of priority.
-If you're interested in contributing, we strongly recommend reaching out to [Anirudh Kamath](https://x.com/kamathematic) or [Paul Klein](https://x.com/pk_iv) in our [Slack community](https://join.slack.com/t/stagehand-dev/shared_invite/zt-38khc8iv5-T2acb50_0OILUaX7lxeBOg) before starting to ensure that your contribution aligns with our goals.
+If you're interested in contributing, we strongly recommend reaching out to [Miguel Gonzalez](https://x.com/miguel_gonzf) or [Paul Klein](https://x.com/pk_iv) in our [Slack community](https://join.slack.com/t/stagehand-dev/shared_invite/zt-38khc8iv5-T2acb50_0OILUaX7lxeBOg) before starting to ensure that your contribution aligns with our goals.

 For more information, please see our [Contributing Guide](https://docs.stagehand.dev/examples/contributing).